 In 1837 she married banker Charles Harrington Eldredge.
 They had three daughters, Mary, Grace and Ellen.
 Eldredge died suddenly of typhoid fever in 1845, shortly after their daughter Mary died of meningitis.
-The future Fanny Fern was left destitute and heartbroken.
+He left the future Fanny Fern destitute and heartbroken.

 She struggled to survive, with very little help from her father or her in-laws, and none from her brother Nathaniel, known as N.P.

 Her father wanted her to remarry.
 Two years after Eldredge died, she married a merchant named Samuel P. Farrington.
 It was a huge mistake.
 He was insanely jealous and she left him after two years, divorcing him two years after that in 1849.

 In November 1851 her first article, The Governess, was published in a Boston newspaper.
 Soon she could support herself and her daughters with her writing.
 She began using the pen name Fanny Fern because it reminded her of her mother picking ferns.
 Eventually she called herself Fanny Fern in real life.